benjaminpjoseph/UK-Industry-Employment-Growth-1997-2024/README.md

 ## Methodology

-We used Python to study data from the Office for National Statistics (ONS).
-The data file was called "EMP13 Employment by Industry."
-Here's what we did:
+I used Python to analyse the data, which I got from the Office for National Statistics (ONS).
+The file I used was called "EMP13 Employment by Industry".
+Here's what I did:

-1.  **Data Preparation:** We cleaned and organized the data to make it easy to use.
+1.  **Data Preparation:** I cleaned up and organised the raw data, made it all nice and tidy.
-2.  **Growth Calculation:** We figured out the percentage change in jobs from one year to the next.
+2.  **Growth Calculation:** I worked out the percentage change in employment from one year to the next.
-3.  **Visualization:** We made line graphs to show how job numbers changed over time.
+3.  **Visualisation:** I made some line graphs to show how the job numbers changed over time.

 ## Purpose

-The goal of this project is to show the trends in job growth in these UK industries and to practice using Python.
+The aim of this project was to get a clear picture of the employment growth trends in these important UK industries, and, well, to have a bit of practice with my Python skills, to be honest.

 ## Tools Used

 * Python (programming language)
 * Pandas (data manipulation library)
-* Matplotlib (data visualization library)
+* Matplotlib (data visualisation library)

 ## Data Source

 * Office for National Statistics (ONS) - "EMP13 Employment by Industry"

-This project gives a clear picture of how jobs have changed in these UK industries.
+This project provides a factual overview of employment changes in the specified UK industries.